Breaking barriers for Natural Infrastructure in Peru

 By pushing Peru to move beyond concrete-and-steel water infrastructure projects and embrace an expansive new vision of 21st century water infrastructure that prioritizes protection of vulnerable natural ecosystems through partnerships with upstream, rural communities, NIWS is advocating a holistic approach to managing water risks in an era of increasing variability.

-Forest Trends leads implementation of NIWS in consortium with our partners CONDESAN, the Peruvian Society of Environmental Law (SPDA), EcoDecisión, and researchers from Imperial College London.
+Forest Trends leads implementation of NIWS in a coalition with our partners CONDESAN, the Peruvian Society of Environmental Law (SPDA), and researchers from Imperial College London.

-Slated to run until 2023, the project has already helped generate and sustain momentum for the Government of Peru’s recent water policy advances to fully mainstream “natural infrastructure” and ensure that the committed funds result in demonstrated improvements to water and climate risk resilience.
+The project has already helped generate and sustain momentum for the Government of Peru’s recent water policy advances to fully mainstream “natural infrastructure” and ensure that the committed funds result in demonstrated improvements to water and climate risk resilience.
 Building upon Peru’s role as the first Latin American country to officially incorporate gender into its climate action programming, NIWS has helped further elevate women’s leadership roles in the water sector by facilitating professional forums and networking events.
+In 2024, USAID and Canada announced their continued support for NIWS, extending the project with Forest Trends and our partners through 2027.
 [Keep Reading] [NIWS website in Spanish]

 Our Approach

-3) Design, Finance, and Implement Natural Infrastructure Projects
+Support Peruvian Actors to Design, Finance, and Implement Effective, Inclusive Investments in Natural Infrastructure

 We are serious about reducing gender gaps across all areas of our work.
 We partner with leading authorities in the water, environmental, and women’s empowerment sectors in Peru to institutionalize a gender approach in water management and natural infrastructure investments.
 We also work directly with women leaders in local organizations and public authorities to highlight and strengthen their skills as leaders in the sector.